dotagod/nordhealth-assingment/README.md

 ## Solution Approach

 The solution implements an optimized Two-Sum based algorithm with single-threaded processing to find pairs with equal sums efficiently.
-Performance testing showed this approach consistently outperformed multi-threaded implementations for this specific problem.

 ### Key Features

 1. **Object-Oriented Design**: Uses clear class organization with separation of concerns
-2. **Optimized Single-Threaded Algorithm**: Based on performance testing, a single-threaded approach outperformed multi-threading for this specific problem
+2. **Two-Sum Based Algorithm**: Implements an algorithm inspired by the classic Two-Sum problem for efficient pair finding
 3. **Smart Optimization**: Pre-sorts the array and uses efficient data structures to improve performance
 4. **Comprehensive Error Handling**: Validates inputs and gracefully handles edge cases
 5. **Extensive Testing**: Includes unit tests for various scenarios